SBigz/Synthwave-2077/README.md

 ## Installation 🔩

-- Search for "Synthwave '2077" in the Marketplace search bar.
+1. Open the Marketplace in Visual Studio Code and search for "Synthwave '2077."
-- Click "Install" to install the theme.
+2. Click the "Install" button to add the theme to your VS Code.
-- Once the installation is complete, click "Reload" to refresh your editor.
+3. Once the installation is complete, click "Reload" to refresh your editor.
-- Go to "File" > "Preferences" > "Color Theme" and select "Synthwave '2077" to activate the theme.
+4. To activate the theme, go to "File" > "Preferences" > "Color Theme," and select "Synthwave '2077."
-- For the terminal, install [oh my zsh!](https://github.com/ohmyzsh/ohmyzsh) and pick the theme you want !
+5. To customize your terminal theme, install [oh my zsh!](https://github.com/ohmyzsh/ohmyzsh) and choose your desired theme !

 ## Disclaimer 👀

-I am not used to creating themes, and I have been using Synthwave '84 for a long time.
-However, I recently fell in love with the style of Cyberpunk 2077 but felt that certain elements were missing in Synthwave '84.
-So, I tried to create a mix of the two according to my taste.
-It was not easy because Synthwave '84 works as an extension rather than a theme, as it relies on CSS and JS injection, unlike Cyberpunk 2077.
-Thus, it can sometimes be challenging to mix the two techniques.
-The theme is bound to be improved, so please do not hesitate to send any suggestions or screenshots if you have made improvements yourself.
+Although I am not a theme developer, I fell in love with Cyberpunk 2077's style and the Synthwave '84 theme.
+I created Synthwave '2077 by merging the two according to my preferences.
+The theme is not perfect, but it improves with feedback, so don't hesitate to share your suggestions and improvements.

 ## Credits ✨